Authors of horse books generally come in two varieties:

 — What about memory?

-“Taught to choose which visual symbol in each of 20 pairs would bring a food reward, a horse was able to 9780753801123remember them all on retesting…Retests at 3, 6, 12 months showed that horses had little loss of memory as to which symbol in each pair was the right one.”
+“Taught to choose which visual symbol in each of 20 pairs would bring a food reward, a horse was able to remember them all on retesting…Retests at 3, 6, 12 months showed that horses had little loss of memory as to which symbol in each pair was the right one.”

 — What about learning?